 The Corniche lends itself to watching the sunset while leaning on the banister and enjoying the sound of the sea.

 With its seaside cafés, restaurants and hotels, the area is a magnet for locals and tourists alike.
 While crowds take their turn to pose for the obligatory photograph, some well-informed local proudly recounts that it is a place where archaeological digs have revealed some of the oldest evidence of human communities in Beirut.
-According to Wikipedia, the shores near Raouché have yielded the area’s oldest evidence of human existence, flints and basic stone tools, which are displayed in the AUB Archaeological Museum.
+According to Wikipedia, the shores near Raouché have yielded the area’s oldest evidence of human existence, flints and basic stone tools from Neolithic period, which are displayed in the AUB Archaeological Museum.